 I know it feels incomplete to eat sticks of satay in the food street of Kuala Lumpur or cuttlefish skewer in Taipei without dipping them in special sauce, but the problem is, you have no freaking idea what’s in that sauce!
 It could be made with dubious water or with raw foods like raw eggs or vegetables which are not a really good thing.
 If resisting sauce is something you’re not really good at, make sure that it is properly cooked and is still hot.

-For some reason, many foreign travellers don’t get ill when drinking lassi, an Indian cold yogurt-based drink.
+For some reason, many foreign travelers don’t get ill when drinking lassi, an Indian cold yogurt-based drink.
 But usually, it is mixed with tap ice and water from the tap.
 So be careful!
 To make it worse, this drink contains milk.
 Because dairy farming preservation can sometimes fall below the level of standards most westerners are used to, it can be a risk to consume milk in Asia.

 9. Tap Water